-England with the ancestors of the Gillinman family in the Norman Conquest of 1066.
+The name Gillinman came to England with the ancestors of the Gillinman family in the Norman Conquest of 1066.
 The Gillinman family lived the Old French given name Guillaume.
 The name Guillaume was modified into two forms after arriving in England: Gillham; from which Gillingham derives; and William.
 Alternatively, the name could have been a local name as "of Gillingham."
 In this case, there are three parishes so named in England: a parish in Norfolk, near Beccles; a parish in Dorset, near Shaftesbury; a parish in Kent, near Chatham.
-CITATION[CLOSE]

 Early Origins of the Gillinman family

-Another 133 words (10 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gillinman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gillinman research.
+Another 67 words (5 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gillinman History in all our PDF Extended History products and printed products wherever possible.

 Gillinman Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gillingham, Gillam, Gwilliams, Gilham and others.

 Early Notables of the Gillinman family (pre 1700)